Koldbringer/GodFullCrm/README.md

 3. Verify that the Dockerfile is properly configured
 4. Check that the Next.js application is properly configured

+#### Alternative Static Build

+If you're still experiencing issues with the standard build, you can use the static export build:

+1. Clone the repository
+2. Run the script to switch to the static build: `./use-static-build.sh`
+3. Commit and push the changes: `git commit -am "Switch to static build" && git push origin master`
+4. Redeploy in Coolify

+The static build uses Nginx to serve pre-rendered static HTML files, which can be more reliable but has some limitations with dynamic features.

 ## Development

 ### Setup